dbs700/dbs700.github.io/content/post/2023-01-09-understanding-ai-maturity-level-in-organization-from-zero-to-mlops-hero/index.md

 ![MLOps](images/mlops.png)
 End-to-end MLOps architecture and workflow with functional components and roles.
 Machine Learning Operations (MLOps): Overview, Definition, and Architecture.
 Dominik Kreuzberger, Niklas Kühl, Sebastian Hirschl

+In Microsoft's "AI Maturity and organizations" white paper written by Eric Charran – Chief Architect Data & AI and Steve Sweetman – Director AI Programs, authors explained the most important factors and milestones of the company maturity level evolution.
+[3]

+### Foundational organizations

+Foundational organizations are focused on understanding the basics of artificial intelligence (AI) and its potential applications.
+They may seek to learn from others in their industry who are already using AI and work to develop systems and processes that support data-driven decision-making.
+At this stage, they may rely more on the experience and instincts of leaders to make decisions, rather than utilizing historical analytical systems.
+In order to successfully adopt AI, foundational organizations should invest in fast, iterative experimentation and work to develop a data-driven culture that empowers their members and fosters a growth mindset.
+They may also consider adopting AI technologies hosted by organizations like Microsoft, which can abstract ownership and operational challenges and allow them to grow into a digital business.

+### Approaching organizations

+Approaching organizations are in the process of implementing cultural changes that support data-driven decision-making and empower their employees.
+They are focused on adopting a data culture and using AI to create new business models and streamline operational processes.
+Thanks to their efforts to digitize assets and automate processes, these organizations are ready to consider owning custom AI solutions.
+They have demonstrated the ability to implement solutions through quick iterative sprints and value learning from their efforts.
+They are also prepared to embrace rapid experimentation and invest more in understanding how to implement, monitor, and improve AI over time.

+### Aspirational organizations

+Aspirational organizations recognize the importance of artificial intelligence (AI) in helping them compete and transform.
+They may be aware of other organizations using AI and are concerned about potential competitive disruption or industry disruption by other competitors.
+These organizations are often on a journey towards digital transformation, working to improve processes and use data to inform their decisions.
+They are focused on shifting their culture to empower employees, which can increase collaboration, generate ideas for optimization, and help to create new business models.
+Aspirational organizations are becoming more comfortable with taking risks and transitioning away from sequential, fixed projects to more iterative projects.

+### Mature organizations

+Mature organizations have fully embraced a culture of lifelong learning and a growth mindset, and are able to easily conduct rapid, iterative experiments.
+They have established strategic initiatives as part of their fully embraced data culture, which helps them translate insights into action.
+These organizations are skilled at recruiting AI creation talent and understand how to apply these resources to multiple AI initiatives at once.
+They also have a strong understanding of how to create digital experiences that are impactful over time and consider ethical perspectives when creating these experiences, asking themselves whether certain AI applications are appropriate or not.

 In paper "Who Needs MLOps: What Data Scientists Seek to Accomplish and How Can MLOps Help?"
 [4], authors studied the importance of MLOps in the context of data scientists’ daily activities.
 As concrete results, they presented a survey representing responses from 331 professionals working in the ML domain, indicating on what they were working on in the last three months, and study the role MLOps might play in their daily activities.